litprog/litprog/lit_v3/12_sudoku.md

 ## Introduction

-> This chapter is a recasting of the essay [Solving Every Sudoku Puzzle by Peter Norvig](http://norvig.com/sudoku.html).
+> This chapter is a rewrite of the essay [Solving Every Sudoku Puzzle by Peter Norvig](http://norvig.com/sudoku.html).

 It is quite easy to solve every Sudoku puzzle with two ideas: [constraint propagation](http://en.wikipedia.org/wiki/Constraint_satisfaction) and [search](http://en.wikipedia.org/wiki/Search_algorithm).